DeuterGraves/code_splitter/readme.md

 5. If you pass in an exisiting file name as your output file - the output file will be overwritten with the new data.

 ## Next up/Ideas for changes and improvements:
-- second script to update list of needed codes comparing new files to the list of files needed and removing them
 - Some files end up duplicated because the file names are ever so slightly different
   - rather than comparing file names - it should probably compare codes
   - second script to re-name the video files to match the subtitle files.